VirgilSecurity/virgil-sdk-x/README.md

 ## Usage Examples

-#### Generate and publish user's Cards with Public kKys inside on Cards Service
+#### Generate and publish user's Cards with Public Keys inside on Cards Service
-Use the following lines of code to create and publish a user's Card with pPublic Key inside on Virgil Cards Service:
+Use the following lines of code to create and publish a user's Card with Public Key inside on Virgil Cards Service:

 ```swift
 import VirgilSDK